A mastery of oak imparted flavors, the Bodegas Beronia Rioja Reserva.

 95% Tempranillo, 4% Graciano and 1% Mazuelo from Rioja, Spain.
 The wine spends 20 months in mixed oak barrels with American staves and French tops.
 It spent another 18 months in bottle prior to release.
 It has residual sugar of 2 g/L.

 Matured in French and American oak barrels, and in bottle, for a minimum of 3 years.
 Intense flavours of black fruits, liquorice, chocolate and cloves with a touch of minerality.
-The classic partner for lamb and red meat dishes.

 Today's wine from Rioja is indicative of a lot of wines in this region in the prominent use of oak aging.
 To be sure, oak aging is used all over the world but winemakers in Spain and France are the masters of it.

 The use of oak imparts a number of different flavors to wine, as the wine pulls flavors out of the wood as it ages.
 The type of oak also makes a difference, the two main styles being French or American.
 (It’s actually not so much where the oak is from, but how the oak is prepared that determines whether it is considered French or American; in fact, American oak can be imported into France and deemed “French” if the barrels are crafted in the French method.)
 The bottom line is that French oak imparts much more of the flavors from the wood and sap than American.
 Those flavors include things like chocolate, caramel, and vanilla among others.
 And today’s wine is, quite simply, a vanilla monster.